 “Statistically, older drivers have a higher risk of causing a crash, but an even bigger factor adding to higher car insurance bills are common health problems that make them more prone to being hurt and incurring medical bills – even in low-speed or less serious crashes,” she says.

-70-year-old drivers pay 10% more for full coverage than 65-year-olds and 75-year-old drivers pays 17% more for a full coverage policy
+In Michigan, 70-year-old drivers pay 10% more for full coverage than 65-year-olds and 75-year-olds pay 17% more for a full coverage policy, based on CarInsurance.com data.

-The table below highlights the annual average rate increases for senior drivers in Michigan based on age and different coverage levels:
+Find below the annual average rate increases for senior drivers in Michigan by age and different coverage limits.

 Chart